satriows25/dicoding-open-music-api/README.md

 The Open Music API is the final project for the [Belajar Fundamental Aplikasi Back-End](https://www.dicoding.com/academies/271) class in [Dicoding Indonesia](https://www.dicoding.com/).
 It is a RESTful API back-end application with several important features, including:

-1. PostgreSQL Database: The application uses PostgreSQL as a database to store user notes data.
+1. Database with PostgreSQL: This application uses PostgreSQL as a database to store song, album, and singer data.

-2. JWT-based Authentication and Authorization: The application has an authentication and authorization system that uses JSON Web Tokens (JWT) to secure access to notes data.
+2. Authentication and Authorization with JWT: This application has an authentication and authorization system using JSON Web Token (JWT) to secure access to song, album, and singer data.

-3. RabbitMQ Message Broker: The application uses RabbitMQ as a message broker to export notes.
+3. Message Broker with RabbitMQ: This application uses RabbitMQ as a message broker to process messages related to songs, albums, and singers.

-4. Storage: The application provides a feature to store image files related to notes.
+4. Storage: This application provides a feature to store audio files related to songs.

-5. Redis-based Caching: The application uses Redis as a cache to improve performance by storing frequently accessed notes data in cache.
+5. Caching with Redis: This application uses Redis as a cache to improve performance by storing frequently accessed song, album, and singer data in the cache.

-With these features, the application can help users manage and store their notes more effectively and securely.
-Users can easily access and manipulate their notes data through the available API, as well as obtain faster performance through the use of Redis as a cache.
+With these features, the Open Music API application can help users access and play songs online more effectively and securely.
+Users can easily access and manipulate song, album, and singer data through the available API, as well as getting faster performance through the use of Redis as a cache.

 ## Configuring the Environment